Financial wellbeing is one of five core elements that make up your overall health and wellbeing.

 You have goals and objectives in mind, but having flexibility is also good.
 Ideally, you want to be in a robust financial position, so you have options available to you.

 There are different ways to approach the future.
-You could work until you’re 60 or stop work sooner.
+You could work until you’re 60 or stop working sooner.
 That may mean accepting slightly less income, but the control you have over this choice matters.

 Or perhaps you find yourself in the enviable position that you’ve made enough money, you know you have enough to provide the level of income you want for the rest of your life and you’re financially secure.
 This may be an opportunity to stop work and set up a new business.